Home Legal Product Disclosure Statement

 9.3 GCA and OFX Global Account holder rights

 • All virtual accounts are issued by us in reliance of the Reserve Bank of Australia Exemption Notice.
-As a condition of our reliance on the Exemption Notice, our obligations in respect of the virtual accounts we issue are guaranteed by the NAB up to the amount specified in the Bank Guarantee (and subject to the terms of the Bank Guarantee) and held on trust by Global Loan Agency Services Australia Nominees Pty Ltd as independent trustee (“Trustee”).
-The Trustee holds the Bank Guarantee on trust for each GC Account and OFX Global Account holder.
+As a condition of our reliance on the Exemption Notice, our obligations in respect of the virtual accounts we issue are guaranteed up to the amount specified in the Bank Guarantee (and subject to the terms of the Bank Guarantee) and held on trust by Global Loan Agency Services Australia Nominees Pty Ltd as independent trustee (“Trustee”).
+The Trustee holds the Bank Guarantee on trust for each Global Currency Account and OFX Global Account holder.
 We will maintain all applicable arrangements for as long as we need to rely on the Exemption Notice.

-• In accordance with the Exemption Notice, We are required to ensure the amount that can be demanded under the Bank Guarantee is equal to or exceeds the balance of all GCAs plus OFX Global Accounts at all times (i.e. the balance of the Pooled Account).
+• In accordance with the Exemption Notice, we are required to ensure the amount that can be demanded under the Bank Guarantee is equal to or exceeds the balance of all GCAs plus OFX Global Accounts at all times (i.e. the balance of the Pooled Account).

-i. where OFX is found by any court or tribunal in Australia or the Australian Financial Complaints Authority (“AFCA”) to be in breach of any obligation to any GC Account holder in respect of the GCA Service which breach is not remedied within 10 Business Days following receipt of a final non-appealable judgement or determination of the court, tribunal or the Australian Financial Complaints Authority (“AFCA”); or
+i. where OFX is found by any court or tribunal in Australia or the Australian Financial Complaints Authority (“AFCA”) to be in breach of any obligation to any Global Currency Account holder in respect of the GCA Service which breach is not remedied within 10 Business Days following receipt of a final non-appealable judgement or determination of the court, tribunal or the Australian Financial Complaints Authority (“AFCA”); or

 ii. the insolvency of OFX.